julia-wrobel/registr/paper/paper.md

 In `registr()` and `register_fpca()` the type of incompleteness can be defined by argument `incompleteness`.
-When applied to the Berkeley data with simulated full incompleteness, our approach leads to a reasonable registration as shown in Figure \autoref{fig:registration}:
+When applied to the Berkeley data with simulated full incompleteness, our approach leads to a reasonable registration as shown in \autoref{fig:registration}.

 ![Left pane: Berkeley child growth data with simulated incompleteness; center: curves after registration; right: estimated inverse warping functions.\label{fig:registration}](figures/2_registration.png)